The Scrum Master as a Coach – Kamlesh Ravlani

-Coaching along with Facilitation and Teaching skills enable the Scrum Master to effectively perform their role.
+Coaching is one of the essential skills required for a Scrum Master to be effective.
+Coaching along with Facilitation and Teaching skills enable the Scrum Master to be successful at their role.

 A coach helps in unleashing a person’s or a team’s latent potential.
-This helps to maximize performance with the same level of effort being put in.
-A coach helps the team find their own answers rather than giving them the answers.
-It's about helping people to learn rather than teaching them.
+This helps to maximize performance with the same amount of effort.

-The Scrum Master as a coach helps the Scrum Team as well as the organization, adopt Scrum to enhance enterprise agility.
+The Scrum Master as a coach helps the Scrum Team as well as the organization, adopt Scrum and enhance team and enterprise agility.

 Jump to Topics Below: